-The leadership team have developed robust procedures of assessment and targeted interventions are provided by teachers and teaching assistants to raise attainment.
-Teaching assistants are deployed across the year groups according to need.
+The leadership team have developed robust procedures of assessment and targeted interventions are provided by teachers and specialist co-educators to raise attainment.
+Teaching assistants (co-educators) are deployed across the year groups according to need, including some specific intervention based co-educators that focus on closing the gap tasks based on assessment data.

 Pupil premium income was allocated for interventions and also to contribute to the cost of targeted resources, additional staff, school journeys, trips and extra-curricular activities.
-The Inclusion Manager reports regularly on monies spent and the impact on 'closing the gap'.
+The leadership team report regularly on monies spent and the impact on 'closing the gap'.

 Performance for both schools is compared against Herts, national and statistical neighbours using management information reports and Government Inspection Data to make sure that the resources promote the best outcomes for our children and our community.
+We continue to achieve above the standard.